 One important thing about the shares, is that they will only entitle the shareholder to the shares when the shares are registered in the trade register and the share capital must be paid before registration.
 In practice, this means, for example, that the shareholder receives voting rights and rights for distributions of profit after the registration.
 It is also worth knowing that different series of shares may have different rights.
 In relation to founders ownership, it is recommended to think about the tax effectiveness of the ownership structure at an early stage (e.g. before investor involvement).

 Capital loans are a Finnish specialty most often considered as a debt item in the balance (can be presented in equity if certain terms are met).
 However, capital loans are always calculated as a batch to accumulate total equity.
 Capital loans must be paid before recognition.
-One thing to notice though is that it is possible to convert, for example, trade payables or other debts into capital loans.
+One thing to notice, iis that it is possible to convert, for example, trade payables or other debts into capital loans.

 Most of the things mentioned above require also additional presentation in the notes of the financial statements.
-In the post-revenue stage, the P&L top line growth shifts the financial spotlight of startups also into revenue recognition principles and presentation of the revenue but that is a topic for another post in another time.
+In the post-revenue stage, the P&L top line growth shifts the financial spotlight of startups also into revenue recognition principles and presentation of the revenue.

-If you want to hear more about our services for startups, VC’s and areas of interest, please reach out and let’s have a chat via coffee or lunch.
+If you want to hear more about KPMG services for startups, VC’s and areas of interest, please reach out and let’s have a chat via coffee or lunch.